-To get to the southeast coast coming from Unguja Ukuu, turn right at the traffic circle.
+To get to the south coast coming from Unguja Ukuu, turn right at the traffic circle.
 (If you skipped Unguja Ukuu, carry on straight at the traffic circle.)
 Just after the village of Pete, slow down for a long left curve.
 At the end of that curve you’ll see a sign Zanzibar Butterfly Center.
 This is an interactive butterfly exhibit and consists of a netted tropical garden with usually hundreds of butterflies, all of them native species to Zanzibar.
-The butterflies (in pupae form) are farmed sustainably by people from the villages around the Jozani Chwaka Bay National Park and provides much needed income for the Zanzibarian women of this area.
+The butterflies (in pupae form) are farmed sustainably by people from the villages around the Jozani Chwaka Bay National Park and provides much needed income for the Zanzibari women of this area.

 At the same time, you can also view the mangroves on the other side of the tar road with the same guide, very interesting.
 They built comfy board walks over the water.
 There is also a turtle and snake farm on the premises.

 After about 5 km you will see the sign “Zala Park” on the right hand side.
 It is a haven for reptile lovers, a special local zoo that features snakes, lizards, chameleons and more.
 Guides there will introduce you to all these local species, and even teach you a little about local witchcraft, the “juju”.
-This zoo is a great project, teaching especially local children about the wildlife of Zanzibari and how to protect it.
+This zoo is a great project, teaching especially local children about the wildlife of Zanzibar and how to protect it.

-Many of the hotels and resorts in Zanzibar do not recommend these Dolphin tours anymore to their guests and also tell the boat owners why they don’t send them any guests anymore.
+Many of the hotels and resorts on Zanzibar do not recommend these Dolphin tours anymore to their guests and also tell the boat owners why they don’t send them any guests anymore.
 This is the only way to force the boat owners to change their attitude and behavior and to respect and protect the dolphins.
 It’s is a long way to go and I sincerely hope that the boat owners get the message soon and realize that neither tourists nor us residents accept this shocking behavior.
 This is for the sake of the Dolphins!